 3) French eccentric attitude

-When it’s not minimalistic and conducted with a less-is-more approach, it is flamboyant as it could get!
-But, French love to look flamboyant too.
+When it’s modest and minimalistic and conducted with a less-is-more approach, it is flamboyant as it could get!
+But, the French love to look flamboyant too.
 When we say flamboyant, we mainly mean looks and outfits relying on the idea that the flamboyance is achieved with a lovely vintage, masculine item.

 Overalls are a nice way to try this, as they are versatile in a limited manner and this way you won’t have to think what to wear top and bottom wise!

 4) A take on the white shirt staple

 Nothing screams Parisian chic more than the white shirt – make sure you pick the best instance of it!
 Chantilly lace or pure chiffon, it does not matter, since this baby is the feminine counterpart of the masculine French staples.
 Add a tailored touch with similar high waisted pants and make a contrast!

 Of course, the accessories should always be avant-garde.
 Pick a pair of statement, futuristic glasses, and prove you can evoke your inner editor in chief of Vogue Paris!